How to open a Stern Spike2 pinball machine

 coin door key

-First you need the key for the backbox.
-It should hang on a little hook at the inside of the coindoor.
+First, you’ll need the key for the backbox.
+It’s usually hanging on a small hook inside the coin door.

 Stern Iron Maiden backbox lock

-One small thing that changed is that the lock isn't positioned at the very top of the backglass, but moved down into the speaker panel.
+One minor change is that the lock is no longer positioned at the very top of the backglass; instead, it has been moved down into the speaker panel.
+Insert the key into the lock located in the center of the speaker panel, just above the screen.

 Stern Spike2 speaker panel open

-Here you see what else changed compared to games in the past.
-In the past you would first lift the backglass out of the game (using the plastic trim at the bottom).
-Once the backglass was removed, you could remove the speaker panel.
+Here’s what else has changed compared to older games.
+Previously, you would first lift the backglass out of the game using the plastic trim at the bottom.
+Once the backglass was removed, you could then take out the speaker panel.
+In the new Stern games, the procedure is reversed.
+The backglass now rests on a metal frame, and you must open the speaker panel first.
+Only then is the backglass unlocked and removable.

+Use both hands for this step.
+With one hand, hold the backglass in place to ensure it doesn’t slide forward.
+With your other hand, turn the key a quarter turn and open the speaker panel.
+It folds down completely flat.
 Once the panel is open, you can remove the backglass.
-Use the plastic trim at the bottom and support it with your other hand.
+Grip it using the plastic trim at the bottom and support it with your other hand.

 Stern pinball open backbox

-Backglass removed from the game.
-Now you see well the metal frame where it rests on.
+With the backglass removed, you’ll clearly see the metal frame it rests on.

 Removing the lockdown bar on a Stern Spike game

-Traditionally when you open the coindoor, there's a metal latch at the center top that you need to slide to the side.
+Another change in Stern games compared to other manufacturers (like Bally/Williams, Spooky, or JJP) is the lockdown bar locking mechanism.
+Traditionally, when you open the coin door, there’s a metal latch at the center top that you slide to the side.

 Stern pinball lockdown bar